 A contingent of Ohio Northern University alumni and friends braved hurricane-force winds in the land of ice and fire during a seven-day trip to Iceland in February.
 The trip, which was part of the University’s sesquicentennial celebration, centered on viewing the Aurora Borealis, better known as the Northern Lights.
-ONU has certainly drawn inspiration from all things boreal throughout our history, from our very name to the Aurora literary journal, the Northern Lights Café and the Tundra, to name but a few, so this trip held a deep connection to Northern’s figurative existence.
+ONU has certainly drawn inspiration from all things boreal throughout our history, from our very name to the Aurora literary journal, the Northern Lights Café and the Tundra, to name a but a few, so this trip held a deep connection to Northern’s figurative existence.

 In the literal sense, Iceland lived up to its billing as a land of extremes.
-A fierce winter storm unleashed high winds and 2.5 feet of snow on the determined band of Polar Bears, which may have affected the itinerary, but not the spirits of the travelers.
+A fierce winter storm unleashed high winds and 2.5 feet of snow on the determined band of Polar Bears, which may have affected the itinerary, but not the spirit of the travelers.

 “The weather wasn’t ideal, but it made the trip even more of an adventure,” says Sheri Stoltenberg BA ’81.
 “At one point we calculated the winds to be 138 miles per hour.
 I’d never experienced anything like it before, although I like to think my time on the Tundra as an ONU student prepared me at least a little bit.
 But we got to see the Northern Lights, and people don’t always get to see them even with perfect weather.”